 She pointed, and I turned to face it.
 “Alright.
 Hold on.”

-Still, I felt the living energy in the distance, the village, and I anchored us to it.
+Still, I felt the living energy of the village ahead, and I anchored us to it.

 With a pop and fizzle we appeared in the village, and then I gasped.

-I sent a magical missive to Lunarfall to warn them of the danger, and they responded with Kirin Tor mages that could help the villagers fight.
+I sent a magical missive to Starfall Garrison to warn them of the danger, and they responded by sending Udirian soldiers that could help the villagers fight.
 Valiera fought with a singular purpose, cutting a line straight through the enemy until she reached one particular home.
 She rushed to the front door, calling out names I had never heard, and when a male and female emerged from the home with weapons in hand, Valiera burst into tears and fell into their arms.

 “Where’s Iliera?” she asked.

-“Fighting,” the male replied.
-“She fights for the Light!”
+“Fighting,” the male figure replied.
+“She fights for the Luminary One!”

 “Where?
 I must save her.”